 Alaska Packing List

-2 pair jeans or other long pants (in case one gets wet)
+2 pair jeans or other long pants (in case one gets wet) Leggings are very popular now and are perfect for Alaska.
+Fleece lined and water resistant are a great option!

 3-4 shirts to wear with jeans

-one pair capris to wear onboard (sea days)
+one pair capris wear onboard.

 1 nice dress for formal nights

-1 or 2 skirts and/or nice pants and shirts/sweaters to wear with them
+1 or 2 skirts and/or nice pants and shirts/sweaters to wear with them – choose colors that work well together to create more outfits.

 1 hooded sweatshirt